eserlxl/vglog-filter/doc/AUR.md

 - `makepkg` (from `pacman`)
 - `updpkgsums` (from `pacman-contrib`)
 - `curl` (for checking GitHub assets)
+- `getopt` (GNU version from util-linux; the script will not work with BSD/macOS getopt)

 > **Warning:** `pacman-contrib` is not included in the `base-devel` group on Arch Linux.
 You must install it separately, or you will get a `updpkgsums: command not found` error when building or packaging.